JamesIsWright42/review_challange/README.md

 # Run Instructions

+# This program utilizes pipenv to manage dependancies
-# To start the server, in the command line run "./run1.sh"
+# To start the server, navigate to the coding challenge folder in your terminal and in the command line run "./run1.sh"
-# This will start the server listening at http://127.0.0.1:8000/form
+# This will start the server listening at http://127.0.0.1:8000

-# Traveling to http://127.0.0.1:8000/form submits a get request to the API and loads a form in your browser that accepts a string.
+# Traveling to http://127.0.0.1:8000/form submits a GET request to the API and loads a form in your browser that accepts a string.

 # Entering a string submits a POST request to the API and calls get_review_list()